-52 Differential-mortality-corrected profiles are basically flat above age 50 (see Appendix B2).
+&lt;sup>49 Differential-mortality-corrected profiles are basically flat above age 50 (see Appendix B2).
 Using the 1998 and 2004 Insee wealth surveys, we find age-wealth profiles which are slightly declining after age 50 (the 70-to-79 and 80-to-89-year-old own about 90% of the 50-to-59-year-old level).
 However this seems to be largely due to top-wealth under-reporting in surveys.
 Using wealth tax data (see Zucman (2008, p.68)), we find that the population fraction subject to the wealth tax (i.e. with wealth above 1 million €) is 2-3 times larger for the 70-to-79 and 80-to-89 than for the 50-to-59-year-old.
 This steeply rising profile does not show up at all in wealth surveys, and might also be under-estimated in estate tax data (e.g. because the elderly hold more tax-exempt assets).

-53 The upward trend in gifts started before new tax incentives in favour of gifts were put in place in the late 1990s and 2000s, so it is hard to identify the tax incentive effect per se.
+&lt;sup>50 The upward trend in gifts started before new tax incentives in favour of gifts were put in place in the late 1990s and 2000s, so it is hard to identify the tax incentive effect per se.
 The most plausible interpretation for the large rise of gifts seems to be the rise of life expectancy (parents realize that they are not going to die very soon, and decide that should help their children more before they die).
-In any case, gifts are probably less well reported than bequests to the tax administration, so it is hard to see how our tax-data-measured v_t ratio can be overestimated.
+In any case, gifts are probably less well reported than bequests to the tax administration, so it is hard to see how our tax-data-measured vt ratio can be overestimated.
 For additional details on gifts and their tax treatment in France, see Appendix B.

-54 We do not know whether such a large rise in gifts also occurred in other countries.
+by do not know whether such a large rise in gifts also occurred in other countries.
 According to on-line IRS data, the U.S. gift-bequest ratio is about 20% in 2008 (45 billions \$ in gifts and 230 billions \$ in bequests were reported to the IRS).
-Unfortunately, the bequest data relates to less than 2% of U.S. decedents (less than 40,000 ratio is sustainable, which we address in the simulations.
-For the time being, it is legitimate to add the gift flow to the bequest flow, especially given the relatively small and stable age differential between decedents and donors (around 7-8 years).
-We find that the gift-corrected μ_t^ ratio has increased enormously since World War 2, from 120% in the 1940s-1950s to 150%-180% in the 1980s-1990s and over 220% in the 2000s (see Figure 4).
+Unfortunately, the bequest data relates to less than 2% of U.S. decedents (less than 40,000 decedents, out of a total of 2.5 millions), and we do not really know what fraction of gifts was actually reported to the IRS.
+On-line IRS tables also indicate steeply rising age-wealth-at-death profiles.
+This is consistent with the findings of Kopczuk (2007) and Kopczuk and Luton (2007).

-To summarize: the historical decline in the mortality m_t seems to have been (partially) compensated by an increase in the μ_t^ ratio.
-Consequently, the product of the two, i.e. the inheritance-wealth ratio $b{wt} = m_t \mu_t^$, declined much less than the mortality rate (see Figure 5).
+To summarize: the historical decline in the mortality $m_t$ seems to have been (partially) compensated by an increase in the $\mu_t^$ ratio.
+Consequently, the product of the two, i.e. the inheritance-wealth ratio $b{wt}$ = $m_t$ $\mu_t^$ , declined much less than the mortality rate (see Figure 5).
 This is the central fact which needs to be explained.